zack-bitcoin/plasmodial/docs/transaction_types.md

 # account_new

-This creates a new account on the blockchain and gives it some tokens.
+This creates a new account on the blockchain and gives it some tokens and possibly some shares.
 The account loses a little money every block.
 This stops attackers from making tons of accounts to spam the network.

+# account_spend

+Spends AE tokens and/or shares to a different account.

 # account_delete

-This deletes an account on the blockchain and sends all of it's money to a different account.
+This deletes an account on the blockchain and sends all of it's AE tokens and shares to a different account.

 # account_recycle